 Content marketing works because, as “inbound” marketing, it aims to attract an interested audience.
 Old-school, “outbound” broadcasting to disinterested crowds is less effective, as savvy consumers have become almost “ad blind.”

 Constant, blatant self-promotion tends to drive folks away, so think beyond that.
 Demonstrate your expertise by sharing tips and relevant industry news.
-For instance, a travel firm could commission or report on polls about is the world’s best airlines.

 Do You Need Content Marketing Help?